 - Mr. Anstiss: The Nominating Committee and the Board of Directors considered his extensive experience in the accounting industry.
-In addition, Mr. Anstiss' accounting background was instrumental in his appointment to the chairmanship of our audit committee. - Mr. Hyman: The Nominating Committee and the Board of Directors considered his extensive experience in the investment analysis, management, and advisory industries. - Mr. Mazzarino: The Nominating Committee and the Board of Directors considered his extensive experience in the investing and capital management industry, as well as merger and acquisition and corporate strategy expertise.
+In addition, Mr. Anstiss' accounting background was instrumental in his appointment to the chairmanship of our audit committee. - Mr. Hyman: The Nominating Committee and the Board of Directors considered his extensive experience in the investment analysis, management, and advisory industries. - Mr. Tune: The Nominating Committee and the Board of Directors considered his extensive experience in the investment analysis, management, and advisory industries.